-There is a God and He is Great
+There Is a God and He Is Great

 I studied and practised law for nearly ten years.
 In every legal case, evidence is vital.
 Evidence matters to me.
 I could not be a Christian if I did not believe that our faith is based on compelling evidence.
 There is good evidence for the life, death and resurrection of Jesus Christ.

-Over recent years, there has been a spate of books by the ‘new atheists’ suggesting that there is no evidence for God; that God is a ‘delusion’ (‘The God Delusion’) and that ‘God is Not Great’ (the title of another of these books).
+Over the years, there have been a spate of books by the ‘new atheists’ suggesting that there is no evidence for God; that God is a ‘delusion’ (‘The God Delusion’) and that ‘God is Not Great’ (the title of another of these books).
 While of course, the Bible does not try to provide a scientific proof for the existence of God, it does point to the evidence of ‘eye-witnesses’ (2 Peter 1:16) and proclaims that ‘there is a God in heaven’ (Daniel 2:28) and that ‘the Lord is great’ (Psalm 135:5).

 There is good reason to put your trust in God.
 You will grow in faith as you study the truth of God’s word and boldly proclaim that ‘there is a God’ and ‘he is great’.

 praise him, you servants of the Lord,

 2 you who minister in the house of the Lord,

 in the courts of the house of our God.